Walt Weiss

 Walter William Weiss (born November 28, 1963) is an American former professional baseball shortstop and current manager for the Atlanta Braves of Major League Baseball (MLB).
 He played in MLB from 1987 through 2000 for the Oakland Athletics, Florida Marlins, Colorado Rockies, and Braves.
 He managed the Rockies from 2013 through 2016.
 Weiss won the Rookie of the Year award.
 He was also a member of the National League All-Star Team.

+Playing career

 Early career

 Initially drafted by the Baltimore Orioles in the 10th round of the amateur draft, Weiss decided to put his professional baseball career on hold and attended the University of North Carolina at Chapel Hill.
 In 1984, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League where he was named a league all-star and set a league record for most doubles in a season.
 In June 1985, he was the 12th overall pick in the draft.